MicrosoftDocs/powerapps-docs/powerapps-docs/teams/install-personal-app.md

 ![Power Apps app](media/power-apps-home-tab.png "Power Apps app")

 > [!TIP]
-> As an alternative to using the flyout menu, you can select **Apps** from the lower-left corner in Teams, and then search for **Power Apps** to install the app.<!--For more information, go to apps in Teams.-->
+> As an alternative to using the flyout menu, you can select **Apps** from the lower-left corner in Teams, and then search for **Power Apps** to install the app.

 ### Next steps